safespring/docs/content/backup/howto/performance-tuning.md

-# Overview
+# System performance tuning

 There are a couple of primary parameters that limit the performance clients can achieve with backup and restore with the Backup service.

 These include:

 * Host CPU
-  * Available CPU cycles on the client host
+    - Available CPU cycles on the client host
-  * Available AES-acceleration on the client host's CPU
+    - Available AES-acceleration on the client host's CPU
 * Host RAM
-  * Available RAM on client host
+    - Available RAM on client host
 * Network IO
-  * Available underlying network bandwidth between the client host and the server
+    - Available underlying network bandwidth between the client host and the server
-  * Available network throughput (TCP/IP) between the client host and the server
+    - Available network throughput (TCP/IP) between the client host and the server
 * Disk IO
-  * Available underlying disk system ~random IOPS
+    - Available underlying disk system ~random IOPS
-  * Available underlying disk system streaming throughput
+    - Available underlying disk system streaming throughput

 In order to determine the limit to how fast a current system can perform, the performance of these factors can be baselined.
 It may also interest the designer of a new system, to factor for the parameters given in this guide.

 ## File backup vs. Image backup

 When working with file backups, TSM will store each individual file as it changes over time, on the backup server.
 With image backups, an entire raw device can be backed up.
 Raw image backup is much faster since the underlying storage can deliver basically streaming sequential IO to service the read requests.
 But there is a trade-off in recovery time, since a users restore request for a single email or word document implies the backup administrator must restore and mount the image in order to restore the document, which can take time.
 Thus, image backups optimizes for minimizing speed of doing a backup at the expense of time to restore an individual file, which is the typical backup restore request to an IT department.

 Conversely, file backups have a much less streaming sequential IO pattern from the client host, and optimize more towards more simply restoring a simple file, than the restore of an entire block device.
 Restoring from a file backup implies to work on top of a file system, which has a bit less sequential IO pattern than simply writing to the underlying block device from start to finish.

 File backups is the normal mode of operation on typical servers including file servers, and what we recommend.
 Image backups may be a fit virtual environments where the VM in itself is a functional unit and does not necessarily contain individualized data.

 # Host CPU / RAM on the client host